 - manage their time effectively to meet targets

-The ELL summer internship workforce includes undergraduate students, graduate students, teachers and professors.
+The ELL summer internship staff includes people from a variety of backgrounds, such as undergraduate students, graduate students, teachers and professors.
+Applicants must have completed at least some undergraduate work in order to be considered.

 |TOEIC Test Interns||TOEIC test interns must have strong knowledge of English grammar and vocabulary usage.
 While not required, experience in an office or other business setting is likely to be an asset for TOEIC test interns.
 Background in second language learning is preferred.|